Skip to main content

 These are the procedures for the Performance Accountability and Commitment Policy.
 Please review the following link for the Performance Accountability and Commitment Policy.

 The steps below are designed to help employees develop and improve performance while maintaining accountability.
 The time given to each step should take into account the complexity or newness of the position or tasks, workplace circumstances, and organizational impact.
-All steps of the Performance Accountability and Commitment Plan process should be documented in consultation with Human Resources.
+All steps of the Performance Accountability and Commitment Plan process should be documented in consultation with People Experience.

 Step 1 – Coaching